infor-design/enterprise/src/components/typography/readme.md

 ## Font family

-The default font family is still for the moment. `font-family: Helvetica, Arial` However the Infor design team decided on a new font you can now work with as a preference. `'Source Sans Pro', Helvetica, Arial`
+The default font family for the three themes is still for the moment `font-family: Helvetica, Arial`.
+Future designs will use a new font family  `'Source Sans Pro', Helvetica, Arial`.
+You can use this now on all three themes as an option.

 To enable this font in the components first you need to add this link to the head of your pages.